George Baker (Dutch singer): George Baker Selection

 The Selection's fifth album, Paloma Blanca, was released in 1975, and the single "Paloma Blanca" reached No. 1 on charts in several countries.
 By this time Nelleke Brzoskowsky was the singer; she had joined in 1975.
 "Paloma Blanca" sold more than seven million copies worldwide, making it one of the most successful Dutch singles ever.

 In 1978, Baker disbanded the Selection because "the pressure had become too much."
 The band has sold over 20 million records worldwide.
-However, Baker formed a new George Baker Selection in 1985, which stayed together till 1989.
+However, Baker formed a new George Baker Selection in 1985, which stayed together until 1989.
 The second version of the Selection has released twelve albums and several compilation albums.

-Baker was one of the artists who recorded the song Shalom from Holland (written by Simon Hammelburg and Ron Klipstein) as a token of solidarity to the Israeli people, threatened by missiles from Iraq, during the first Gulf War in 1991.
+Baker was one of the artists who recorded the song "Shalom from Holland" (written by Simon Hammelburg and Ron Klipstein) as a token of solidarity to the Israeli people, threatened by missiles from Iraq, during the first Gulf War in 1991.

 The Selection experienced a brief return to the international charts in 1992 when the song "Little Green Bag" was used in the title sequence of the film Reservoir Dogs.

 In 2015, "Little Green Bag" was used in the fadeout of some episodes of series two of the Australian drama LOVE CHILD.
 In 2017, 2018 and 2019 Baker recorded new versions for commercials by Lidl supermarket chainstore.